Lewis Collins: Acting career (1980s–1990s)

 In the 1980s, he auditioned for the role of 007 with Eon Productions, the producers of the James Bond cinema franchise, to succeed Roger Moore, but the audition with its producer Cubby Broccoli did not go well and he was rejected as being "too aggressive".
 Collins regarded this failure in retrospect as the key missed opportunity of his acting career.
 In 1982 he moved into cinema starring in the role of a British Army officer confronting terrorists in the film Who Dares Wins.
+According to Filmink the movie "made money locally; it might’ve done more and launched Lewis Collins as the action star that he should have been, had it not been so sloppily written."

 As the 1980s progressed Collins attempted to maintain a cinematic career.
 An initial plan to continue to make feature films with the Who Dares Wins producer Euan Lloyd, including one set in the Falklands War provisionally entitled Task Force South, came to nothing, so he instead signed a German-Italian co-production contract to star in three mercenary war genre feature films directed by Antonio Margheriti set in the Third World, viz., Code Name: Wild Geese (1984), Kommando Leopard (1985) and Der Commander (1988), which attempted to capitalise on the recent box-office hits of The Wild Geese and The Dogs of War.
 They were commercially unsuccessful; as a result he returned to working in British television productions.

 In 1986 he played the French medieval war-lord Philip Marc in the series Robin of Sherwood.
-In 1988 he played second lead to Michael Caine in the British television film Jack the Ripper.
+In 1988 he played Sergeant George Godley, second lead to Michael Caine in the British television film Jack the Ripper.